 Just under a couple of hours' drive from Los Angeles, a stay at Huntingdon Beach is a great place to unwind and explore the stunning Californian coast.

-Known for its surf-friendly beaches, and its long Huntington Beach Pier, this city is also home to the International Surfing Museum which displays longboards and other memorabilia as well as the sprawling Huntington Central Park featuring fields, gardens and lakes.
+Known for its surf-friendly Hunting State Beach, and its long Huntington Beach Pier, this city is also home to the International Surfing Museum which displays longboards and other memorabilia as well as the sprawling Huntington Central Park featuring fields, gardens and lakes.

 For nature fans, the nearby Bolsa Chica Ecological Reserve's wetlands and dunes offer shelter to hundreds of bird species and make a great spot for wildlife watching.